 - Competitive pricing at just $2.81/Gb for UMN researchers on the production-scale Illumina NovaSeq X Plus instrument.

 - Expert NGS consultation to guide researchers on using the best NGS platform for their research goals.

 Successful Illumina sequencing is not only dependent on the quality of the DNA or RNA submitted, but also on the quality of the library created and in the selection of the appropriate library kit.
-Our highly experienced NGS team consistently produces uniform library fragment size for optimal cluster generation and maximal data output of your flow cell lane.
-Alternatively, clients can submit their own libraries for full QC workup and use our sequencing-only service.
+Our highly experienced NGS team consistently produces uniform library fragment sizes for optimal cluster generation and maximal data output of your flow cell lane.
+Alternatively, researchers can submit their own libraries for full QC workup and use our sequencing-only service.